U.N. rights chief calls Hungary callous, xenophobic, anti-Muslim

 “I am appalled at the callous, and in some cases illegal, actions of the Hungarian authorities in recent days, which include denying entry to, arresting, summarily rejecting and returning refugees, using disproportionate force on migrants and refugees, as well as reportedly assaulting journalists and seizing video documentation."

-New rules that Hungary brought in overnight between Monday and Tuesday, criminalising irregular entry into Hungary, are incompatible with Budapest's human rights commitments, he added.
+New rules that Hungary brought in overnight between Monday and Tuesday, criminalizing irregular entry into Hungary, are incompatible with Budapest's human rights commitments, he added.

 "Seeking asylum is not a crime, and neither is entering a country irregularly.”